teresa-klatzer/teresa-klatzer.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I am happy to present a stand-up comedy piece on <b>"My life with inverse problems"</b> as part of the <a href="https://www.ed.ac.uk/bayes/media-centre/bayes-events/past-events/mathematics-showdown-event"> Mathematics Showdown </a> within the Edinburgh Science Festival.
+I am happy to present a stand-up comedy piece on <b>"My life with inverse problems"</b> as part of the Mathematics Showdown within the Edinburgh Science Festival.
 5 Mathematicians went on the challenge to explain their PhD topics to a general audience.
 Find a recording of my contribution on <a href="https://youtu.be/3X-fzkVcJyk"> Youtube </a> 🤓